jjrambus23/example-app-typescript/README.md

 2. Bonus if you add any sort of navigation between grids.
 That could be true navigation between grid components, or a selector of some sort to show the different grids.
 3. Bonus for good styling, but don’t go overboard.
 This assessment is more to demonstrate coding ability than design.

+NOTE FROM JOSH: DUE TO HAVING A BROKEN LAPTOP I HAD TO USE A FRIEND'S WORK LAPTOP AND CODE FROM GITHUB CODESPACES.
+THE URL TO ACCESS THE API SEEMS TO BE BROKEN BUT ALL OF THE CONTROLLERS ARE BUILT OUT.
 ## Available Scripts

 In the project directory, you can run: